How To Incorporate More Vegetables Into Your Diet

 5.Grill Veggie Kebabs

 Veggie kebabs pack lots of flavor and nutrients.
 To make them, place chopped vegetables of your choice on a skewer and cook in an oven or on a grill or barbecue.
 Bell peppers, onions, mushrooms, zucchini, and tomatoes work well for kebabs.
 The trick to these skewers is to use a nice marinade or sauce.
 I use basic olive oil, crushed garlic, lemon or lime juice, salt and pepper and sometimes after they are cooked I add spices and herbs like smoked paprika, pinch of cayenne, oregano, dried parsley or basil.
-I have 21 Delicious Veggie Side dish Ideas that you can try.

 6. Love The Nourishing Stews and Soups

 Making sure I eat around 6-8 servings of fruits and vegetables daily has been a gamechanger for my gut health personally, but don’t worry you don’t have to start eating 8 servings of vegetables right away!
 For those with gut issues, sometimes, adding enough vegetables regularly will make a dramatic shift in their digestion and other symptoms.
-However, we are not here to overwhelm your digestive system and as always, we take one step at a time towards building a new habit.
+However, we are not here to overwhelm your digestive system and as always, we take one step at a time toward building a new habit.

 If you are someone who is not consuming anywhere near this amount with your meals I encourage you to start incorporating one or two new vegetables to your grocery list each month as much as possible.
 We all need to start from somewhere but be sure that your digestive system will thank you in the long run for introducing a bigger variety of vegetables to it.